 All this aging took place while the object was

 in African native possession.
-The price reflects the aging and native repair.
+The price reflects the aging and native repair and the fact it is still an impressive example of authentic African/Baule carving..
 The object has been sequestered in climate-controlled conditions since acquisition

 3 1/2" diameter

 return to African